 The highest academic degree a student can achieve is a Doctor of Philosophy, or doctorate (PhD/DPhil).
-Almost three quarters of those in postgraduate research (PGR) study full-time with 62 per cent of PGR students aged over 25 when entering doctoral study (HEFCE, 2013).
-Recent trends indicate that studying for a postgraduate degree starts now at a younger age than 10 years ago, with the majority of students taking at least a year break between their undergraduate and postgraduate study (ibid).
+Almost three quarters of those in postgraduate research (PGR) study full-time with 48% female research students (HESA, 2018).
+Between 2006-07 and 2015-16 the number of students studying on a part-time basis for a postgraduate research degree increased by 5.3% (Universities UK, 2017).

 Studying for a PhD is very demanding and requires at least a 2:1 result in a student’s undergraduate studies.
 Today it is common practice, although not always required, that a student undertakes a taught postgraduate qualification before applying for a PhD.
 Moving from a master’s degree to a PhD requires dedication and a significant investment of time.
 Students must select an appropriate supervisor and develop a high-quality research proposal that will guide the next 3-4 (full-time) or up to 6 years (part-time) of research investigation.

 Developing a successful application for a PhD in the UK requires desktop research, an original idea, time and dedication.
 The process usually starts a full year before the entry to the PhD Programme.
 It involves several steps that are all interlinked and are fundamentally based on the research proposal.